getdweb/dweb-gatsby/README.md

 - [X] CSS build process is working, but needs to be updated.
 Once node-sass enables compatibility with Node v18, the project should be able to build in Node v18 (currently stuck in v16).
 See [here](https://github.com/sass/node-sass/pull/3257) for information regarding the node-sass compatibility update.
 - [ ] Images needs alt tags
+- [ ] [Minified React error #418](https://reactjs.org/docs/error-decoder.html?invariant=418) and [Minified React error #423](https://reactjs.org/docs/error-decoder.html?invariant=423) began appearing in site build after upgrading to Gatsby v5 and React v18.
+The errors do not appear to affect site funcitonality, and are most likely caused by references to the global `window` as described [here](https://github.com/gatsbyjs/gatsby/discussions/36232#discussioncomment-3229914).
 - [ ] The page [using-the-dweb-brand.js](src/pages/using-the-dweb-brand.js) isn't linked to anywhere and thus is inaccessible.
 Is this intentional?
 - [ ] [events-archive.yaml](static/page-data/events-archive.yaml) is left unpretty
 - [ ] The video element on the frontpage does not appear to be loading the video properly, it appears to be a change on the Internet Archive's end because previous version's of the site cannot load it either.